opensubsonic/open-subsonic-api/content/en/docs/Endpoints/getLyricsBySongId.md

 ##### Example with background vocals (role on cueLine)

 When a source distinguishes both a default/main vocal layer and background vocals within the same lyric line, the server splits them into separate cueLines with the same `index`.
-If a default/main cueLine is present, it uses an empty/omitted `role` and comes first:
+If a default/main cueLine is present, it uses an empty/omitted `role` and comes first.
+The `role` field is a clean enum (`bg`, `voice`, `group`); individual voice parts also carry a `voiceIndex`.
+An optional `displayRole` provides a human-readable label when the source data includes one:

 {{< tabpane persist=false >}}
 {{< tab header="**Example**:" disabled=true />}}